Linuxfabrik/monitoring-plugins/check-plugins/disk-smart/README.md

 **Compatibility:**

-* Linux only (requires `smartctl` from the `smartmontools` package)
+* Cross-platform (requires `smartctl` from the `smartmontools` package)

+**Important Notes:**

 * Supports ATA/SATA and SCSI/SAS hard drives and solid-state drives

-**Important Notes:**

 * Run `/usr/sbin/update-smart-drivedb` periodically to update the drive database, which can improve attribute interpretation
 * Use `--full` to also alert on notices (assumptions), not just on actual SMART issues